The Irregular Latin Verb Sum (To Be): Conjugation, Uses, & More

 The perfect system includes the perfect, pluperfect, and future perfect tenses of the indicative mood, as well as the perfect and pluperfect tenses of the subjunctive.

-Fortunately, the perfect system of sum is completely regular.
+Fortunately, the perfect system of the Latin verb to be is completely regular.
 You simply add the appropriate tense and mood endings to the perfect stem.

 The perfect stem, as is standard, can be found by removing ī from the third principal part.
 This means that the perfect stem of sum is fu-.